NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/parameter/parameter.md

 1. Within a dimension input (Sketch or Model feature), define the parameter name.
 2. After the parameter name, use the equal symbol (=) and the desired value.
-### Note:there are no spaces between the parameter name and equal symbol.
+**Note:**there are no spaces between the parameter name and equal symbol.
 You will also find that parameters created ‘on the fly’ do not show the parameter name after you save them.
 However, changing the original dimension will continue to update the parameter itself (and all areas you use the parameter).

 <br><br>